Ved-Mitra/DSA-Questions/README.md

 Fork the repository.

-Create a new branch (git checkout -b feature/YourAmazingFeature).
+Create a new branch $(git checkout -b feature/YourAmazingFeature).$

-Commit your changes (git commit -m 'Add some YourAmazingFeature').
+Commit your changes $(git commit -m 'Add some YourAmazingFeature').$

-Push to the branch (git push origin feature/YourAmazingFeature).
+Push to the branch $(git push origin feature/YourAmazingFeature).$

 Open a Pull Request.
 Please ensure your code is well-commented and follows the existing structure of the repository.

 # 📄 License